If you find vskill useful, give it a star on GitHub→

 bash

-npx vskill scan <path>
+npx vskill@latest scan <path>

 bash